Posted by Paul Samael on Sunday, October 25, 2020 Under: Random thoughts

 This site is unusual in that it just gives you the first page or so of a book – no title, no author, no cover and no blurb.
 The idea is to take out the bias/prejudice that comes with all those things, so it’s like doing a “blind tasting” exercise.
 You can filter by genre (click on the cogwheel icon at bottom right of the screen), but otherwise, the selection looks to be random.
 I’m not sure how many books it has in its database – I tried searching for some of the titles in my LibraryThing collection and quite a few of them were missing.

 Whilst I was attracted by the idea of the site in principle, I’m not sure how well it works in practice.
 For me, the title, cover and blurb are all important ways of conveying information about a book.
 Although I completely accept that they can play to our prejudices (see this post), it is asking a lot of the author to have the reader “hooked” from the very first page.
 For me, the “hook” will often be more in what the blurb tells you about the book.
-I would also have preferred a longer sample (but I suspect copyright concerns prevent that.
-But still, it’s an interesting approach and it’s worth a look.
+I would also have preferred a longer sample (but I suspect copyright concerns prevent that).
+There is an option to scroll through covers and then click on the sample.
+Whilst that somewhat undermines the random/blind testing aspect of the site, it may provide a better way for some of finding something they want to read.
+Anyway, it’s an interesting approach and it’s worth a look.
 See: https://recommendmeabook.com/

 In : Random thoughts